eldemirberkay0/pendulum-raylib/README.md

 cd pendulum-raylib
 bash build.sh
 ```
-And it will compile the project and open the .exe file.
+And it will compile the project and open the compiled program.
 Other compile options without the build.sh:

 ### Windows